-- 4.1 No person shall tamper with or borrow without permission the personal property of others. - 4.2 No person shall, without proper authorization, remove any property from its assigned place in a residence hall. - 4.3 No person shall damage, deface, or destroy any property.
+- 4.1 No person shall tamper with or borrow without permission the personal property of others. - 4.2 No person shall, without proper authorization, remove any property from its assigned place in a residence hall.

+4.3 No person shall damage, deface, or destroy any property.
+(See also: General Student Regulation 4.00.)

-5.0 Alcohol
+5.0 ALCOHOL